 stress level & etc.

 Low T is not just about Sexual Performance

 Although many could have automatically linked testosterone to sexuality, clinical findings showed that the most common Low T symptom is, in fact, loss of energy.
-Next is the sign of low motivation, then only follow with libido declines and other symptoms like moodiness and irritability.
-The feeling of extremely tired and sleepy after lunch is, in fact, a common symptom affecting as high as 40% of men with low testosterone levels.
+Next is the sign of low motivation, followed by libido declines and other symptoms like moodiness and irritability.
+The feeling extremely tired and sleepy after lunch is, in fact, a common symptom affecting as high as 40% of men with low testosterone levels.

-Men with Type 2 diabetes and Metabolic Syndrome are at higher risks of Low T!
+Men with Type 2 diabetes and Metabolic Syndrome are at higher risk of Low T!

 Obesity (overweight), diabetes, and hypertension increase the risk of Low T to DOUBLE!

 Research shows that Low T is closely associated with diabetes.
-National Health Service Diabetes UK reports that 16% of male with type 2 diabetes have lower than normal level of testosterone and an additional of 24% have Testosterones level very close to the bottom level, which totals up to 40% of diabetics have Low T problem.
+National Health Service Diabetes UK reports that 16% of males with type 2 diabetes have lower than normal levels of testosterone and an additional 24% have testosterone levels very close to the bottom level, which totals up to 40% of diabetics have Low T problem.